 Having little knowledge of how to participate in life can lead someone to continue using, but once these skills have been acquired during treatment, they can help the person avoid relapse.

 When an individual enters drug treatment, one of the first tasks is to detox their system and get through the challenging and often dangerous task of withdrawing from an addictive substance.

-During one’s time in residential treatment, medical detoxification is designed to ease withdrawal symptoms while ensuring the client’s safety.
+During one’s time in residential treatment, NCBI is designed to ease withdrawal symptoms while ensuring the client’s safety.
 While withdrawal will involve discomfort despite the medication and assistance, it can be reduced with the right team of medical professionals.

 In the event of addiction to specific substances, such as alcohol, opioids, or benzodiazepines, withdrawal can be dangerous and sometimes life-threatening.
 A study released shows that even low-doses of benzos over an extended period can result in severe withdrawal symptoms that must be managed under the care of a professional.
 The professional must have the ability to administer medications to alleviate the worst symptoms.